oracle/node-oracledb/doc/api.md

 ##### Description

-This synchronous method returns a queue for enqueuing and dequeuing [Oracle Advanced Queuing (AQ)](#aq) messages.
+This method returns a queue for enqueuing and dequeuing [Oracle Advanced Queuing (AQ)](#aq) messages.

 ##### Parameters